maddisondesigns/ephemeris/readme.txt

 = 1.4.1 =
 - Update description in default stylesheet
 - Update default Block Editor (Gutenberg) styles to make Custom Meta Boxes more visible
+- Update Block Inserter styles in the Block Editor (Gutenberg) as it now uses flexbox.
+On larger screen sizes the Block Inserter will be wider, contain more blocks per row and increase the icon size to improve visibility
 - Fix issue with attachment page sidebar not displaying properly
+- Add new template (forum.php) for bbPress pages.
+This template will display a right-hand sidebar
+- Add new bbPress sidebar.
+This sidebar will appear on bbPress forum pages if it contains widgets, otherwsise the standard sidebar (Main Sidebar) will appear.
+The bbPress sidebar is only available if the bbPress plugin is activated

 = 1.4 =
 - Fix mobile menu from displaying in background on really short pages, while page is loading
 - Updated Customizer Custom Controls
 - Add front-end styles for the new Block Editor (Gutenberg) compatibility.
-As the Block Editor is still under development, be aware these styles will most likely change as the Block Editor changes.
+As the Block Editor is still under development, be aware these styles will most likely change as the Block Editor changes
 - Add Dashboard editor styles for the new Block Editor (Gutenberg) compatibility.
-As the Block Editor is still under development, be aware these styles will most likely change as the Block Editor changes.
+As the Block Editor is still under development, be aware these styles will most likely change as the Block Editor changes
 - Add ability to select the default template layout for Pages, Posts and Posts Archive (i.e. Blog).
 You can select from Left Sidebar, Right Sidebar or No Sidebar.
-If you decide to change this option from the default settings you may want to consider regenerating your thumbnails for any existing images you've uploaded to ensure they display correctly.
+If you decide to change this option from the default settings you may want to consider regenerating your thumbnails for any existing images you've uploaded to ensure they display correctly
-- Add new Home and Right Sidebar templates to help with setting the default template layouts.
+- Add new Home and Right Sidebar templates to help with setting the default template layouts
 - Add ability to select templates on Posts
 - Add filters to make it easier to change the comment form validation error messages